jay-butler/CovidVaxFinderPA/README.md

 # CovidVaxFinderPA
-pFind vaccine appointments at the City of Allentown site.
+Find vaccine appointments at the City of Allentown site.